ShadowCK/RIT-Idle/README.md

 - Pre-reqs

   - Courses need to have pre-reqs to take, just like in real life.
+Each pre-requisite requires a grade of C- or better.
+By passing exams, you improve your grades.

 - Digital Den